ensured/jpg-store-utils/README.md

-Adds floor price on the nft card for each and all NFTs on /marketplace
+calculates the floor price (in ada) for each nft card then displays it on each card.